Fairfax Connector: 2010s

 Major changes began in 2010, when the Reston East Park-and-Ride closed to make way for the Silver Line construction.
-After the Silver Line opened in 2014, The Connector modified its service, by providing three circulator routes within Tysons Corner, as well as new service to McLean.
-Many routes were modified, so The Connector can give access to its riders to transfer within the Silver Line and other portions within the County.
+After the Silver Line opened in 2014, The Connector modified its service by providing three circulator routes within Tysons Corner, as well as new service to McLean.
+Many routes were modified to give riders the ability to transfer with the Silver Line and other portions of the network.

 On July 1, 2019, Transdev commenced a five-year contract to operate the network with an option to extend for a further 10 years.
-As previously mentioned, Transdev (then as Veolia Transport) had previously operated The Connector until July 1, 2009.
+In December 2019, Fairfax Connector workers operating under Transdev went on strike, reducing system operations to Sunday schedules and impacting approximately 30,000 daily riders.